-- Sexual Orientation: The Act protects bisexual, gay, heterosexual and lesbian people - Marriage and Civil Partnership: Only in relation to due regard to the need to eliminate discrimination. - Community Cohesion: What must happen in all communities to enable different groups of people to get on well together. - Other relevant groups: eg: Carers, people experiencing domestic and/or sexual violence, substance misusers, homeless people, looked after children, ex-armed forces personnel, people on the Autistic spectrum etc - Cumulative Impact: This is an impact that appears when you consider services or activities together.
+- 17 Race/Ethnicity: This includes ethnic or national origins, colour or nationality, and includes refugees and migrants, and Gypsies and Travellers.
+Refugees and migrants means people whose intention is to stay in the UK for at least twelve months (excluding visitors, short term students or tourists).
+This definition includes asylum seekers; voluntary and involuntary migrants; people who are undocumented; and the children of migrants, even if they were born in the UK. - 18 Religion and Belief: Religion includes any religion with a clear structure and belief system.
+Belief means any religious or philosophical belief.
+The Act also covers lack of religion or belief. - 19 Sex/Gender: Both men and women are covered under the Act. - 20 Sexual Orientation: The Act protects bisexual, gay, heterosexual and lesbian people - 21 Marriage and Civil Partnership: Only in relation to due regard to the need to eliminate discrimination. - 22 Community Cohesion: What must happen in all communities to enable different groups of people to get on well together. - 23 Other relevant groups: eg: Carers, people experiencing domestic and/or sexual violence, substance misusers, homeless people, looked after children, ex-armed forces personnel, people on the Autistic spectrum etc - 24 Cumulative Impact: This is an impact that appears when you consider services or activities together.
 A change or activity in one area may create an impact somewhere else

-Assessment of overall impacts and any further recommendations
+25 Assessment of overall impacts and any further recommendations